vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 To start off, I want to give something of a quasi-historical genealogy of Sanskrit theorizing on language, as the principle window through which to understand the Navyanyāya project.
-This is *quasi*-historical because although it follows the basic outline of a real history; historical accuracy isn't something I promise or particularly care about.
-Instead, what I'm hoping is to have some sort of scaffold for organizing various thoughts about the "what", "why", and "how" of the Navyanyāya project.

 ### The Birth of Linguistics